kursor1337/KTensorFlow/README.md

   // gpu module, contains delegate to run inference on the gpu implementation("dev.kursor.ktensorflow:ktensorflow-gpu:1.0")

+  // npu module, contains delegate to run inference on the npu implementation("dev.kursor.ktensorflow:ktensorflow-npu:1.0")

   // pipeline module, contains utils to create pipelines for preprocessing and postprocessing of the data implementation("dev.kursor.ktensorflow:ktensorflow-pipeline:1.0")